SEN Assessment & Review Service (SENARS)

 - A young person over the age of 16 (or somebody on their behalf).

 - A person acting on behalf of an early years setting, school or post 16 institution (this should be with the knowledge and agreement of the parent or young person).

 - Others who work with your child/young person can also inform the local authority if they think an assessment is needed.
 These include your doctor, health or social care professionals.

 1. What should I do if I think my child has special educational needs?

-If your child is not at school or going to an early years setting you can talk to your doctor or health and social care professionals who will be able to give you advice about what to do next.
+If your child is not at school or going to an early years setting you can get advice from your doctor or health and social care professional.

 If your child is attending an educational setting you can ask to speak to a member of the teaching staff, such as the class teacher, or the Special Educational Needs Co-ordinator (SENCO).
 They will be able to explain to you how they are working to support your child.

 2. What is an Education and Health Care (EHC) Needs Assessment?

 If a child or young person needs intensive or specialist support that cannot be met from the resources available from an educational setting, a request for an EHC needs assessment can be made.